11 Dec How to Get Around in Jamaica: A Guide to Public Transit vs. Rental Cars

 Rental Cars in Jamaica

 We’ve experienced independent Jamaican rentals as well as big name American rental companies.
 We do like to support local business but for convenience and customer service, your best bet is Avis, Hertz, etc., located right at the airport.
-We typically waive the insurance and pay with a no-foreign-transaction-fee credit card that comes with a rental insurance benefit.
+We always ask to waive the insurance (although some companies won’t let you waive this daily fee – beware if it’s not included in the rates!) and pay with a no-foreign-transaction-fee credit card that comes with a rental insurance benefit.
 The only thing this doesn’t cover is tire replacement, which is a major possibility due to all the pot holes on the roads- so drive cautiously!

 Have you driven in Jamaica?
 What tips would you add to our list?
 If you’re planning to visit the country and drive for the first time, we’d be happy to help answer any questions or concerns.
 Just share your thoughts in the comments below…